AstroNatasha/AstroNatasha/README.md

 ## 🎓 Education

-I'm an astrophysicist (I completed my B.S.c studies at the Federal University of Rio de Janeiro), and currently a M.Sc. student at PESC/COPPE in optimization.
+I'm an astrophysicist (B.S.c at the Federal University of Rio de Janeiro), and currently a M.Sc. student at PESC/COPPE in optimization.
 Here, you'll find some of my small projects.

 ## 💼 Professional Journey

 Professionally, I've been working as a data scientist since 2018.
-I began at the Brazilian Institute of Economics as a business analytics professional and full-stack developer.
-Later, I ventured into People Analytics at Sinch, and currently, I'm at Stone Co, contributing as a business analytics professional, providing analyses that assist stakeholders in making strategic decisions about their products.
-My main programming languages are R, SQL and python.
+I began at the Brazilian Institute of Economics as a Business Analytics professional and full-stack developer.
+Later, I ventured into People Analytics at Sinch, and later I worked with Analytics Engineering at Stone Co, contributing as a business analytics professional, providing analyses that assist stakeholders in making strategic decisions about their products.
+Currently I'm working with Systems Engineering at the Electrical Energy Research Center.
+My main programming languages are R, SQL and Python.
 You can find more details on my LinkedIn profile!

 ## 🧪 Scientific Passion